 The place: The Lindner Family Tennis Center in Cincinnati

 The Lindner Family Tennis Center in Cincinnati had been hosting a prestigious men’s tennis event continuously since 1899.
 However, the women’s tournament had been held only sporadically until it was made a part of the Western and Southern Open in 2004 and it was decided it would take place every year along with the men’s tournament.

 The facts: Anastasia Rodionova gets defaulted without a warning

 The first-round match between Rodionova and Kerber did not draw any particular attention until things took an ugly turn at the start of the final set.
 Rodionova, who had taken the first set 6-4, had already complained to the chair umpire about some fans seated in the front row, cheering for her opponent and being noisy during points.
 When she lost the second set, 6-4, her anger went to the next level.
 After she lost the first game of the decider, she aimed a ball in frustration in the direction of the three annoying spectators.
-The ball only hit halfway up the wall, but it was enough to give them a good scare, and it was enough for the umpire to consider this move as dangerous.
+The ball only hit halfway up the wall, but it was enough to give them a good scare, and it was enough for the umpire to elect to default Rodionova.

 What next?
-Rodionova reached the tip 15 in doubles while Kerber would become a Grand Slam winning No 1 player
+Rodionova reached the top-15 in doubles while Kerber would become a multiple Grand Slam winner and a world No 1

 After this awkward win, Kerber would lose in the next round against Akiko Morigami (6-2, 6-2).
 It would take Kerber five years to break into the top 10 in 2012.
-Kerber would eventually become the world No 1 in September 2016 after claiming two Grand Slam titles in the same year : the Australian Open and the US Open.
+Kerber would eventually become the world No 1 in September 2016 after claiming two Grand Slam titles in the same year: the Australian Open and the US Open.
 She would then lift a third major trophy at Wimbledon in 2018.
-At 33, the German reached the semi-finals of the 2021 Wimbledon Championships and is currently ranked No. 22 in the world.